grumply/purehs.org/posts/2019-1-8-state-management.md

     ]
 ```

-The difference between this implementation and the component implementation above is that the state of this counter is implicitly shared across the application; any place that wants to send `command`s or call `watch` will witness the same counter.
+The difference between this implementation and the component implementation above is that the state of this counter is implicitly shared across the application; any expression that uses `command`, or calls `watch`, will witness the same counter state.